unicode-org/cldr/docs/ldml/tr35-personNames.md

 Create a **full name locale** as follows.

 1. First, let the **full formatting locale** be the fully-fleshed-out formatting locale using likely subtags.
 2. If there is a name locale available via the PersonName data interface, obtain the full name locale from the name locale using likely subtags.
-Thus de ⇒ de_Latn_de.
+Thus de ⇒ de_Latn_DE.
 3. Otherwise the full name locale is created based on the characters in the name and the full formatting locale, as follows:
     1. Find the predominant script for the name in the following way.
         1. For each character in the given and surname, find the script(s) of the character using the Script_Extensions property.